loiacon/vessel/README.md

 ## Getting Started

-Once you have Vessel installed he will handle the installation of:
+Once you have Vessel installed he will handle the installation of the latest version of:
 - PHP
 - Xdebug
 - MySQL